ezsystems/ezplatform/doc/docker/README.md

 # Optional, only build the images, do not create containers
 docker-compose build --no-cache distribution

+# Note that if you set the environment variable COMPOSE_PROJECT_NAME to a non-default value, you'll need to use set the
+# build argument DISTRIBUTION_IMAGE when building the distribution image
+docker-compose build --no-cache --build-arg DISTRIBUTION_IMAGE=customprojectname_app distribution

 # Build the "distribution" and dataset images, then start the containers
 docker-compose up -d